Examples of Skill-Building in Positive Supports

 We often think of comforting, empowering, and nurturing spaces when creating a supportive context.
 What social and environmental features should we consider as we develop these types of supports with the children and adults we serve?

 An important first step is to make sure that everyone understands that what is supportive for their own needs may not be the same for another person.
-Once you understand what is important to and for a person, you can help a person choose positive supports that work well within a supportive environment.
+Each person's cultural background, beliefs, and values impact what we believe is supportive.
+Once you understand what is important to and for a person, you can help that person choose positive supports that work well within a supportive environment.

 Think about the routine or setting you find most comforting in your life and write down the key elements of this routine.
 Include details about what needs to be present, the temperature and noise levels, how many other people are present in the room, and what major colors are present.
 Share this with someone else at work or at home.
 Now consider adopting the other person's comforting environment.
 How does this make you feel?
 Would you feel comforted in this person's comforting routine?